HSLdevcom/helmet-data-preprocessing/README.md

 R and Python environment is virtualized using Docker.
 See [Dockerfile](Dockerfile) for details.
 Build and run using commands below.
 Run-script will open up a bash session where user can start the preprocessing.
-External dependencies and the data need to be however mapped as external volume, see `docker run` commands below.
+The data needs to be however mapped as external volume, see `docker run` commands below.

 ### Build Docker image